Greg-R/qsd2/README.md

 ### Non-placed Parts

-C20 and C21 are not used.

-R29 and R30 are zero-ohm jumpers.
-Place R29 for 5.0 volt bias on the quadrature generator.
-This is the recommended configuration.
-Don't place R30 which is the 3.3 volt jumper.
+C20 and C21 are "DNP" (Do Not Place).
+These parts were intended to be used as RF bypass capcitors if necessary.
+So far, this is not a problem.

 ### Bottom Side Parts

-There are 3 capacitors and 1 resistor on the bottom side.
+There are 4 capacitors on the bottom side.
 These should be soldered last.
 I was able to use a hot air gun without any problems with the top-side components desoldering.

-R16 is placed on the bottom side in the case of using only one of the reference voltage regulators.
+R16 (O ohm) is placed on the bottom side in the case of using only one of the 2.5 volt voltage regulators.
+This modification has not been evaluated yet, so R16 is labelled as "DNP" (Do Not Place).

 ### SMA Connectors